 External rotations

-An external rotation is a Round Robin rotation whose schedule is owned by an outside on-call provider — PagerDuty or OpsGenie.
+An external rotation is a Round Robin rotation whose schedule is owned by an outside on-call provider: PagerDuty, OpsGenie or Jira Service Management.
 Round Robin periodically reads the provider schedule and keeps the rotation in sync: the member list mirrors the schedule’s participants, and whoever is on shift in the provider becomes the on-duty user in Slack.
-You keep all the Slack-side features — mentions, channel topics, shift notifications — without managing the same shifts in two places.
+You keep all the Slack-side features (mentions, channel topics, shift notifications) without managing the same shifts in two places.

 Connect a rotation to an external schedule

-Section titled “Connect a rotation to an external schedule”Before you start, connect your provider in the dashboard under Settings > Integrations — see Integrate PagerDuty or Integrate OpsGenie.
+Section titled “Connect a rotation to an external schedule”Before you start, connect your provider in the dashboard under Settings > Integrations.
+See Integrate PagerDuty, Integrate OpsGenie or Integrate Jira Service Management.
 Any existing rotation can be bound to an external schedule; there is no separate “external rotation” type to create.

 - In the dashboard, open the rotation and go to its Edit Schedule page.

-- In the schedule type picker, an External section shows a PagerDuty or OpsGenie card — only for providers you have connected.
+- In the schedule type picker, an External section shows a card per provider, but only for the ones you have connected.

 - Pick the provider, then search for and select the schedule you want to bind.
 A details panel shows the schedule before you commit.